microsoft/winget-cli/README.md

 * The default "winget" source includes packages in the [Windows Package Manager Community Repository](https://github.com/microsoft/winget-pkgs).
 * The default "msstore" source includes packages in the Microsoft Store.
-* It is also possible to host your own private [REST-based](https://github.com/microsoft/winget-cli-restsource) source.
+* It is also possible to host your own private [REST based](https://github.com/microsoft/winget-cli-restsource) source.

 ## Building the client

 1. Clone the repository
 2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
    * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
    * WinGet configuration.
-Run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly.
+If you have the experimental feature enabled, run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly
-3. Run `vcpkg integrate install` from the Developer Command Prompt for VS 2022.
-This is a one-time setup step until the configuration file in step 2 is updated to work with vcpkg setup.

 ### Prerequisites

 * Windows 10 1809 (17763) or later
 * [Developer Mode enabled](https://docs.microsoft.com/windows/uwp/get-started/enable-your-device-for-development)
 * [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
-  * Or use WinGet to install it ;) (although you may need to adjust the workloads via Tools->Get Tools and Features...)
+  * Or use Winget to install it ;) (although you may need to adjust the workloads via Tools->Get Tools and Features...)
 * The following workloads:
   * .NET Desktop Development
   * Desktop Development with C++
   * Universal Windows Platform Development
-  * Check [.vsconfig file](.vsconfig) for full components list
 * [Windows SDK for Windows 11 (10.0.22000.194)](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
-> [!NOTE]
-> You can also get it through `winget install Microsoft.WindowsSDK --version 10.0.22000.832` (use --force if you have a newer version installed) or via Visual Studio > Get Tools and Features > Individual Components > Windows 10 SDK (10.0.22000.0)
+  > **Note**: You can also get it through `winget install Microsoft.WindowsSDK --version 10.0.22000.832` (use --force if you have a newer version installed) or via Visual Studio > Get Tools and Features > Individual Components > Windows 10 SDK (10.0.22000.0)
 * The following extensions:
   * [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects)